 Institutional membership information and application form: for organizations interested in having access to our collections

-The Resource Centre is open by appointment only from Monday to Friday, 10 am to 4:30 pm.
-Other times can be accommodated on request.
+The Library and Archives is open by appointment only from Monday to Friday, 9:00 am to 3:45 pm.

-The Resource Centre will be regularly closed on the following days:
+The Library and Archives regularly closes on the following days:

 - During Chiefs Councils and Annual General Assemblies, as well as the day following these meetings